-- Number of new jobs created (number of newly hired sworn officer positions).
+This represents the number of jobs supported by Recovery Act funds as submitted by recipients.
 A newly hired sworn officer is an additional career law enforcement officer hired using Recovery Act funds.
 This officer is over and above the number of officer positions that a grantee would otherwise fund or redeploy in the absence of the CHRP grant award.
 This outcome will be measured quarterly, and an initial increase in jobs created is expected.
-The number of jobs created is anticipated to be 4,000. - Number of jobs preserved (number of rehired sworn officer positions).
+The number of jobs created as of May 2010 is 2,645.

 A rehired sworn officer is either an already laid-off career law enforcement officer that is being rehired with Recovery Act funds or an officer that is scheduled to be laid off, but will not be, due to a CHRP grant award.
 This outcome will be measured quarterly, and an initial increase in jobs preserved is expected.
-The number of jobs preserved is anticipated to be 1,500.
+The number of jobs preserved as of May 2010 is 928.